mjordan/persistent_identifiers/README.md

 ### Writing minters

-Minters are Drupal modules that define a service that mints persistent identifiers.
-At a minimum, a minter module contains a services file (`sample_minter.service.yml`) that registers the service.
-The service must use the ID pattern `persistent_identifiers.minter.sample`, where `sample` is specifc to the minter.
+At a minimum, a minter module contains a services file (e.g., `sample_minter.service.yml`) that mints the identifier.
+The service must use the ID pattern `foo.minter.sample`, where `foo` is the module's namespace and `sample` is unique to the minter.
+If the minter requires admin settings, the module should also include an implementation of `hook_form_alter()` that adds minter-specific settings to the admin form at `/admin/config/persistent_identifiers/settings`.

 The service class is implemented in the module's `src/Minter` directory.
 The persistent identifier is generated within and returned by the class's `mint()` method.
-See the source code in `modules/sample_minter` for more information.
+See the source code in `modules/sample_minter` for more detail.

 ## License